ASchmidt1024/articles/angular/testing/angular-e2e-testing.md

 # Angular E2E Testing

 You might not know but Angular was built by software testers at Google.
-So testing is always the background behind the framework.
-Besides Unit Testing and DOM Testing End-to-End Testing is another part in the testing area; and it wouldn't be fun if you can't automate it.
-There is where [Protractor][1] comes in.
+So testing is always a background behind the framework.
+End-to-End Testing is besides [Unit Testing][16] and [DOM Testing][17] another part in the testing area; and it wouldn't be fun if you can't automate it.
+Here is where [Protractor][1] comes in.

 ## Introduction

 [Protractor][2] is a framework for writing E2E tests especially for Angular.
-With it you can run tests in the browser, interacting with it as your user would do.
+With it you can run tests in the browser and interacting with it as your user would do.
 It comes with every new Angular app.
-The easiest way to dive into end to end testing is creating a new Angular app.
-Open a command line (CLI).
+So the easiest way to dive into end to end testing is creating a new app on the command line ([CLI][18]).

 ```console
 npm new testing-e2e
 ```

-By creating this new app one end to end test will be written already.
+This new app comes with an end to end test already.
 Let's have a look at the folder 'e2e' in the root directory (same level like the folder 'src').

 ## File structure

-In the folder 'e2e' we see two files and another folder with the following structure.
+In the folder 'e2e' you see two files and another folder with the following structure.

 - src
   * app.e2e-spec.ts